Brendhon/bytebank-pro/docs/guidelines/storybook-guidelines.md

     docs: {
       description: {
         component: `
-## Descrição
+## Description

-O componente Button fornece uma interface clicável para ações em formulários, diálogos e outros elementos da UI.
+The Button component provides a clickable interface for actions in forms, dialogs, and other UI elements.

-## Quando Usar
+## When to Use

-- Para ações primárias em formulários ou cards
+- For primary actions in forms or cards
-- Para acionar uma função ou navegação
+- To trigger a function or navigation
-- Para confirmar ou cancelar operações
+- To confirm or cancel operations

-## Acessibilidade
+## Accessibility

-- Suporta navegação por teclado
+- Supports keyboard navigation
-- Implementa aria-disabled quando desativado
+- Implements aria-disabled when deactivated
-- Mantém contraste adequado em todos os estados
+- Maintains adequate contrast in all states
         `
       }
     }